US Standard Light Rail Vehicle: Problems

-One of the largest issues was simply that the Boeing SLRV was a "compromise" car.
-Both Boston and San Francisco had very different needs for the SLRV: Boston needing a more traditional streetcar, while San Francisco needed a more specialized car for its Muni Metro subway.
-Because the San Francisco cars would use station platforms at both street level (surface stations) and high level (underground), the vehicle steps needed to switch between the two modes.
-This became a passenger flow problem since the Muni cars could only use the two center doors on the SLRVs in the subway: the front end of the car curved away from the high-level platforms too much to allow passengers to safely board or alight the cars.
+One of the largest issues was simply that the Boeing SLRV was a compromise.
+Boston and San Francisco had very different needs for the SLRV, Boston needing a more traditional streetcar, while San Francisco needed a more specialized car for its Muni Metro subway.
+Because the San Francisco cars would use station platforms at both street level (at surface stations) and high level (in underground stations), the vehicle steps needed to switch between the two modes.
+This became a passenger flow problem since the Muni cars could only use the two center doors on the SLRVs in the subway: The front end of the car curved away from the high-level platforms too much to allow passengers to safely board or alight the cars.
 The narrow front end, in turn, was required by Boston so the SLRV could navigate the tight curves in the MBTA's 1897-vintage subway.

 Professor Seymour Melman partially blamed the use of a longtime defense contractor.
-Boeing Vertol's customary client (US Department of Defense) was relatively budget insensitive, more tolerant of cost overruns, and had sufficient funding and workforce to conduct complex maintenance, all contrary to the needs and abilities of a municipal transit agency.
+Boeing Vertol's customary client, the US Department of Defense, was relatively budget-insensitive and more tolerant of cost overruns and had sufficient funding and workforce to conduct complex maintenance, all contrary to the needs and abilities of a municipal transit agency.
 The design team primarily had experience in aerospace design, not rail vehicles, did not make a serious effort to gain that experience, and did not design for ease of maintenance.
 In some cases, portions of the SLRV had to be disassembled by acetylene torch to access components.

 Boeing marketed the SLRV as a system and took the role of an integrator, subcontracting the design and fabrication of major components to external suppliers from places as far as Germany, Japan, and the United Kingdom.
 This approach created uncertainty in component delivery dates and essentially precluded prototype testing in favor of meeting contracted schedule milestones, turning MBTA and Muni into, effectively, beta testers for the SLRV.
 Because no prototype testing was conducted prior to vehicle delivery, the appropriate identification and stock levels of spare parts could not be established before delivery, and MBTA was forced to cannibalize SLRVs for parts to maintain fleet availability during the early years of operation.

 Other specific problems with the SLRV include but are not limited to: